-- The database is available on the local host. - The database listens on the standard MySQL port, 3306. - You can connect to the MySQL database, as user root with password password. - 1.
-Install and configure MySQL. - 2.
-When MySQL is up and running, import the database schema to set up the database required for the sample:
+- You can connect to the MySQL database over the network, as user root with password password. - 1.
+Install and configure MySOL. - When MySQL is up and running, import the database schema to set up the database required for the sample: